rockettheme/docs/Docs/phpbb/modules/roknavmenu.md

 How to Install
 -----

 Installation of RokNavMenu Exporter involves making preparations on both Joomla and phpBB3.
-At the base level, RokNavMenu Exporter is a Joomla extension, but you'll need to make sure both Joomla and phpBB3 are set up properly in order for the exported menu to properly appear.
+At the base level, RokNavMenu Exporter is a Joomla extension, but you will need to make sure both Joomla and phpBB3 are set up properly in order for the exported menu to properly appear.

 Before installing, you should already have RokNavMenu set up on your existing Joomla site.
 Otherwise, there wouldn't be much for RokNavMenu Exporter to actually export.